Bactol-git/profitswitch/README.md

 Note that I can not guarantee that the API will stay up at all times, as these are external.
 If you want to use other APIs, feel free to modify the python scripts "profitswitch.py" and "profitswitch_startup.py".

 There is a "uninstall_services.sh" script that will remove the systemd services and the sudoers file.
 The actual folder you placed and all the content will for the time being have to be removed manually.
 Make sure you dont delete the overclocks before you have moved them if you need them later.

+If you decide to mine to unmineable please use the referral code: wuqt-715z.
+You will save a little on the pool fees, and I will get a small kickback.

 Please feel free to donate some hash so I can keep coffee in my mug.
 Enjoy.